rana3128/React-native-classified-with-chat/README.md

  Setup React Native application as any other react native app from FindtoEasy folder Setup Backend from api-findtoeasy ( configure mongoDb connection from .env )

- Using AWS s3 to store images mongoDb
+ Using AWS s3 to store images
+ and mongoDb to store user and classified data

 # sample .env :-
 ```